storybookjs/react-native/addons/knobs/README.md

 const value = number(label, defaultValue);
 ```

-Optionally, you can add the `groupId` argument, which creates a group tab in the knob panel, useful for categorizing your knob.

-Note that you must add `{}` as a third argument and groupId as the fourth argument.
+For use with `groupId`, pass the default `options` as the third argument
 ```
 const value = number(label, defaultValue, {}, groupId);
 ```